meegpipe/meegpipe/+meegpipe/+node/+filter/README.md

     data(i,:) = data(i,:) + 2*trend;
 end

-% Build the tfilter node.
-Note that tfilter.detrend is just a default
+% Build the filter node.
+Note that filter.detrend is just a default
-% constructor for tfilter nodes.
-See edit meegpipe.node.tfilter.detrend for
+% constructor for filter nodes.
+See edit meegpipe.node.filter.detrend for
 % more details
 import meegpipe.node.*;
-myNode = tfilter.detrend;
+myNode = filter.detrend;

 % Remove the low frequency trends run(myNode, data);